Skip to search Skip to content

 Segmented Control

 A segmented control is a horizontal bar divided into two or more mutually exclusive buttons.
-This control provides users easy access to specific categories of content. iPhone (left) and iPad (right) Usage Do Ensure the control's segments are related to each other.
-Use a segmented control to switch between views.
-In the Campus app, for [...]
+This control provides users easy access to specific categories of content.
+Segmented control in compact width (left) and regular width (right) Usage Do Ensure the control's segments are related to each other.
+Use a segmented control to switch between views. [...]

 Category: UI Components